axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 ### 2024

+#### 2024-10-27: v0.172

+* 💣 FIX: flip between search index detail and resource item (and back)
+* 🟢 ADDED: show network times to prepare, process and sending response in the detail pages of a search index item and a resource item.

 #### 2024-10-03: v0.171

 * 💣 FIX: resource scan created duplicates of pages with same url as type "links"